 Both of these students were highly motivated and worked on their own outside of the tutoring lessons.
 Circumstances vary, but I usually expect my students to do additional work.
 I try to use their homework as this work during the school year.

 I have tutored several "Generation 1.5" students.
 These are students who have come to America as young children and English is not their first language.
 Typically their language skills are fine, even above average, as far as speaking, vocabulary, understanding and reading.
 But writing and correct grammar usage are below grade level.
-The earlier these problems are addressed, the better for the student later on.
+The earlier these problems are addressed, the better for the student.